Through expert consultations, the JMP has developed core questions for monitoring water, sanitation and hygiene at home, schools and health centres

 To support the collection of comparable data between and within countries, the JMP has prepared core and expanded questions for the following settings:

-The JMP core questions for household surveys document was developed to support monitoring of the Millennium Development Goals (2000-2015).
+The JMP core questions for household surveys document were first developed in 2006 to support monitoring of the Millennium Development Goals (2000-2015).
 To monitor the new SDG targets for drinking water, sanitation and hygiene at home additional information can be collected in household surveys including: